PeterGamma/Live-stream-of-EEG-sensor-data/README.md

 .
 .

-Hardware requirements: Any EEG system supported by LSL (this includes BIOSEMI, EGI, Neuroscan, Brainproducts, Emotiv, Cognionics, Enobio, Muse etc...)
+Hardware requirements for Neurofeedbacklab: Any EEG system supported by LSL (this includes BIOSEMI, EGI, Neuroscan, Brainproducts, Emotiv, Cognionics, Enobio, Muse etc...)

 See the full list at: